-Conflict Resolution
+Conflict Resolution Policy

-If a parent has a complaint or issue that he/she wishes to address, the parent should first speak to the staff member who is aware of the issue.
-If the parent has a concern or if a child's needs are not being met, the parent should talk to a staff regarding their child to come up with a solution.
-Staff works in partnership with the families and respect the family beliefs.
-Staff is encouraged to deal with any concerns/ conflicts the parent, children and other staff members might have, in a timely manner.
+If a parent has a complaint or issue that he/she wishes to address, the parent should first speak to the educator who is aware of the issue.
+If the parent has a concern or if a child's needs are not being met, the parent should talk to an educator regarding their child to come up with a solution.
+Educators work in partnership with the families and respect the family beliefs.
+Educators are encouraged to deal with any concerns/ conflicts the parent, children and other educators might have, in a timely manner.
 If the parent does not receive a satisfactory response, then the parent may speak to the program's Director.
-Staff will also assist with conflict among the children using age appropriate guidance and intervention techniques.
-Staff models respectful interactions with other staff and children.
-If it is a lengthy conversation, staff may need to set up a meeting outside of program hours as staff need to be in ratio.
+Educators will also assist with conflict among the children using age-appropriate guidance and intervention techniques.
+Educators model respectful interactions with other educator and children.
+If it is a lengthy conversation, educators may need to set up a meeting outside of program hours as staff need to be in ratio.
 Verbal and written complaints will be directed to Juli and Laura Lee Operators/Directors.
 All complaints will be dealt with seriously.
 A verbal or written response will follow all complaints.
 All complaints will be kept on file for two years.

-When issues arise that staff is unable to resolve, staff and families are welcome to bring the matter to the Operator/ Directors of KCF.
+When issues arise, that educators are unable to resolve, both educators and families are welcome to bring the matter to the Operator/ Directors of KCF.
 The Director will work towards a workable solution to resolve the issue or concern.
 A follow - up is an essential part of a resolution and the Director will ensure that the things are working out as planned.
 The follow up will be done in person, email or a phone call.
-Workable solution/ strategies are communicated to the Staff members for input.
+Workable solution/ strategies are communicated to the educators for input.
 When mutually agreed upon, the strategies will be implemented and results recorded.
 If the family is not satisfied with the solution from the staff or Operators of KCF, the parent may be directed to licensing.